Amazon seeks to hire 75,000; offers $100 to vaccinated hires

 NEW YORK -- Amazon is seeking to hire 75,000 people in a tight job market and is offering bonuses to attract workers, including $100 for new hires who are already vaccinated for COVID-19.

-The jobs pay at least $15 an hour and are for delivery drivers and warehouse workers, who pack and ship online orders.
-Amazon raised hourly pay for some of its workers last month, and the company said Thursday that new hires will make an average of $17 an hour.
+The jobs are for delivery and warehouse workers, who pack and ship online orders.
+Amazon, which already pays at least $15 an hour, gave out raises for some of its workers last month, and the company said Thursday that new hires will make an average of $17 an hour.

 The hiring spree comes as the company gears up for Prime Day next month, its popular sales event that has become one of the busiest shopping days of the year for Amazon.